Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 This chapter will begin by outlining the (cf. 1.1) for the purpose of writing a Report for a Project and outlining paragraphs.

-## How we can choose

-This chapter will begin by outlining the (cf. 1.1) for the purpose of writing a Report for a Project and outlining paragraphs.

 ### Machine Learning

 ## Conclusion: The Need for a Software Solution

 # Project Management